google/pytype/docs/faq.md

 # Alternatively, if your function expects any kind of Iterable
 def g(x: Iterable[Any]): ...
 ```

+## How can I automatically generate type annotations for an existing codebase?

+Rather than using generated type annotations, we suggest you embrace an
+incremental approach of adding type annotations.
+Don't let the perfect be the
+enemy of the good.
+While fully annotating your code will better realize the
+full benefits of pytype, pytype's inferencer is pretty powerful even with few
+or no type annotations.

+When starting out, you can add some type annotations now and others later, so if
+you feel like adding some, don't let a feeling of needing to add all stop you
+from adding whichever few you want.
+In many cases, you don't need to annotate
+everything and will have the most success annotating public code elements and
+complicated private code elements.

 <!-- General references -->
 [compatibility]: user_guide.md#compatibility